ahoney/anaconda-cloud-docs/docs/build.rst

 This selects the platforms for which you wish to build your packages.

 **Please note:** by default only ``linux-64`` build-workers are available for public use on Anaconda Cloud.
-You can `add your own build workers <#LaunchingABuildWorker>`__ if you need access to additional platforms.
+You can :ref:`add your own build workers <launching-a-build-worker>` if you need access to additional platforms.

 To see which platforms are available to you, issue the :ref:`anaconda build